 Beakers C and D?

-Beakers E and F?

-- b.
-What effect did temperature have on the rate of diffusion? - c.
-Which set of beakers -- A and B, C and D, or E and F -- served as the control in this investigation? - d.
-Why did the water in beaker F become colored the fastest? - e.
-What would happen if the concentration of potassium permanganate in beaker D were increased? - Examine the drawing at the right.
-The tube, filled with 10% sucrose solution, was placed in a 5% sucrose solution.
-The membrane covering the bottom of the tube is impermeable to sucrose. - a.
-In what direction does water move? - b.
-Explain why in terms of osmotic pressure.
+Beakers E and F? b.
+What effect did temperature have on the rate of diffusion? c.
+Which set of beakers A and B, C and D, or E and F served as the control in this investigation? d.
+Why did the water in beaker F become colored the fastest? e.
+What would happen if the concentration of potassium permanganate in beaker D were increased? tube was nine the drawing at the right.
+The , filled with 10% sucrose solution, placed in a 5% sucrose solution. membrane covering the bottom of a.
+In what direction does water move?